Bai-Jasseh/bantabaa-roots/README.md

 ## What is Bantabaa?

-*Bantabaa* means "gathering place under the tree" in Mandinka — and that's exactly what this app is.
+*Bantabaa* means "gathering place under the tree"  and that's exactly what this app is.
 I built it because I noticed that developers in West Africa don't really have a dedicated space to share their work, find jobs, or just connect with other devs in the region.

 The app lets you:
 - Create a developer profile and show off your skills